 LPHA agrees that use and disclosure of Protected Health Information (PHI) and Electronic Protected Health Information (EPHI) in the performance of its obligations shall be governed by the Agreement.
 When acting as a Business Associate of the health care component of OHA as described in Paragraph a. of this section, LPHA further agrees that it shall be committed to compliance with the standards set forth in the Privacy Rule and Security Rule as amended by the HITECH Act, and as they may be amended further from time to time, in the performance of its obligations related to the Agreement, and that it shall make all subcontractors and Providers comply with the same requirements.

-OHA intends to request reimbursement from FEMA for all allowable costs, and Recipient shall provide to OHA timely reports that provide enough detail to OHA’s reasonable satisfaction, in order to obtain FEMA’s reimbursement.
+If OHA intends to request reimbursement from FEMA for all allowable costs, Recipient shall provide to OHA timely reports that provide enough detail to OHA’s reasonable satisfaction, in order to obtain FEMA’s reimbursement.

+Indirect Cost Rate: LPHA shall not use the funds for indirect costs as that term is defined in 2 CFR 200.1 in excess of a federally-approved Negotiated Indirect Cost Rate, or in excess of ten percent (10%) if LPHA does not have a federally approved Negotiated Indirect Cost Rate, except if County does not have a federally-approved rate, and County wants a higher rate than the 10% de minimis rate, County must notify OHA and OHA will determine the appropriate rate in collaboration with the subrecipient.
+LPHA does not need to have documentation to justify the 10% de minimis indirect cost rate.
+However, costs must be consistently charged as either indirect or direct costs, and may not be double charged or inconsistently charged as both, and must otherwise be in accordance with 2 CFR 200.403.

 EXHIBIT E